Exynize/exynize-ui/README.md

 ## License

 Dual licensed under LGPL-3.0 and commercial license.
-See LICENSE file for more details.
+See LICENSE.md file for more details.